How To Prevent Car Break-Ins, Catalytic Converter Theft San Francisco Bay Area

 These are a couple of commonly asked questions about San Francisco and the truth is, it is not as bad as the media portrays it nor as bad as it was in 2021-2022.
 Yes, things should be better but it takes time.
 I would argue that San Francisco is at its best right now (August 2024) - best since pre-pandemic.

 That said, these are safety precautions one should take not just in SF but traveling anywhere.
+Read more on San Francisco crime & safety here.

-Car Break Ins San Francisco Bay Area
+Car Break Ins Bay Area, Car Theft San Francisco

 Car break-ins felt like they achieved all-time highs from 2021-2023 during COVID.